 Trigger finger is the thickening of tendons within your hand following manual work.
 A very uncomfortable condition, this disorder, can lead to time off work and loss of earnings – hence compensation reimbursement.

-Repeated extending and flexing of the wrist can lead to carpel tunnel syndrome which gives pain and numbness in your wrist and hand.
+Repeated extending and flexing of the wrist can lead to carpal tunnel syndrome which gives pain and numbness in your wrist and hand.
 It may make everyday tasks more challenging and could entitle you to make a claim.

 This form of repetitive strain injury can lead to the loss of effectiveness of your hand and fingers.
 If you experience this injury, it can be difficult to maintain employment.
-If this is the case, any compensation will include the loss of future earnings.
+If this is the case, any tenosynovitis compensation will include the loss of future earnings.

-This personal injury is usually experienced by industrial workers who undergo much kneeling and bending in their work.
+Miner’s knee is usually experienced by industrial workers who undergo much kneeling and bending in their work.
 This form of compensation is undergoing legislative changes to clarify some of the details of what makes an individual suitable for a miners knee claim.

 If you or someone you know has been in an accident that wasn’t your fault, you could be entitled to accident claims compensation.
 Our expert personal injury solicitors are waiting to hear from you to assess your potential accident claim.